ioBroker/ioBroker.admin/README.md

 ### 6.12.7 (2023-12-03)
 * (foxriver76) add property `onLoaded` to `sendTo` json config
 * (foxriver76) fixed easy admin height

-### 6.12.6 (2023-12-01)
-* (foxriver76) fixed JSON config file component if no initial value exists
-* (bluefox) added the creation of a state or of a device possibility to the context menu

 ## License
 The MIT License (MIT)